Mastercard/mastercard-idservice-tp-reference-app/README.md

     >**mastercard.api.key.file=**, path to keystore (.p12) file, just change the name as per the downloaded file in step 5.

     >**mastercard.api.consumer.key=**, this refers to your consumer key.
-Copy it from "Keys" section on your project page in [Mastercard Developers](https://developer.mastercard.com/dashboard).
+Copy it from the "Keys" section on your project page in [Mastercard Developers](https://developer.mastercard.com/dashboard).

     >**mastercard.api.keystore.alias=keyalias**, this is the default value of key alias.
-If it is modified, use the updated one from keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).
+If it is modified, use the updated one from the keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).

     >**mastercard.api.keystore.password=keystorepassword**, this is the default value of key alias.
-If it is modified, use the updated one from keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).
+If it is modified, use the updated one from the keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).

     >**mastercard.user.selectedCountry**, replace this country code as required.